blackadi/Survey_POC/README.md

  - Using Stripe API for a sample purchase.
  - Using SendGrid API as an email sender service.
  - MongoDB as a data storage.

+### Demo link for the app can be found here: https://cryptic-spire-83178.herokuapp.com/